lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="accessSecrets">accessSecrets</h3>

-By default the credentials to access the target database are either taken from the credentials object of the specified a `CRN_TABLE`, or the IAM user submitting the statement is used to connect to the `DB2_TABLE_URI`.
+By default the credentials to access the target database are either taken from the credentials object of the specified a `CRN_URI`, or the IAM user submitting the statement is used to connect to the `DB2_TABLE_URI`.
 You can override this default by specifying access secrets, either as a combination of `USER` and `PASSWORD` or as an `APIKEY`.
 However, these secrets
 (password or API key) are **NOT** specified in plain test inside the SQL statement.
 Instead, you have to store them as a custom key in a